IBM/autopilot/README.md

   name: autopilot
 ```

-- To pull images from a private registry, the admin needs to add `imagePullSecret` data in one of the helm charts.
+- To pull images from `cil15` registry, the admin needs to add `imagePullSecret` data in one of the helm charts.
 Both webhook and controller have such entry.
 It is possible to avoid the creation of the pull secret by setting the value `create` to false in the imagePullSecret block, and by setting the name of the one that will be used (i.e., `all-icr-io`).

 ```yaml
 pullSecrets: